 You can go for either a tethered or untethered version of the Pulsar Max.
 Tethered means the cable’s always there, ready to plug in, which is super convenient.

 Untethered versions, also known as socket versions, give you more flexibility since you can use your own Type 2 cable.
-The Wallbox Pulsar Max socket (untethered) version is compatible with both Type 1 and Type 2 charging cables, making it suitable for a wide range of electric vehicles and hybrids.
+Owners of older cars with a Type 1 inlet can use a Type 2 to Type 1 cable with the socket version.
 That’s handy if you want a cleaner look or prefer to stash the cable out of sight.

 Weather Protection